tranhieutrung/CPP/CPP00/README.md

 ✅ Managing fixed-size arrays (without malloc/free)<br>

 ## Exercise 02: The Job Of Your Dreams (Optional)
 Recreate the missing Account.cpp file based on the provided Account.hpp and test files.
-Your goal is to pass all the tests while following C++ best practices.
+The goal is to pass all the tests while following C++ best practices.

 # Result: 100%